1,039/Smoothed Out Slappy Hours: Release

 Initially released in 1991 through Lookout!
 Records (despite the 1990 copyright date on the album), the label re-issued the album in a remastered form in 2004.
 It was re-released on CD on January 9, 2007, by Reprise Records, the label Green Day has been signed to since leaving Lookout!.
 In Europe, the album was already re-released by Epitaph Europe, and has remained in print.
 It was reissued on vinyl on March 24, 2009, by Reprise in a package containing the original 10-song 39/Smooth LP along with reissues of the 1,000 Hours and Slappy EPs.
 On the 2009 reissues, the song "I Want to Be Alone" is omitted.

 Composition

 Musically, the record has been labeled as punk rock, pop-punk, and skate punk; “Disappearing Boy” for example featured as the backing track for the “Contests, Demos, Skate Parks” segment in Plan B’s Questionable (1992).

 Reception

-Reviews of 1,039/Smoothed Out Slappy Hours were largely mixed; for example, The New Rolling Stone Album Guide gave it 2.5 out of 5 stars.
-Brad of Punknews.org gave it 3.5 out of 5 stars, writing, "All in all, this album succeeds at being quite good.
+Reviews of 1,039/Smoothed Out Slappy Hours were largely mixed; The New Rolling Stone Album Guide gave it 2.5 out of 5 stars, while Brad of Punknews.org gave it 3.5 out of 5 stars, writing, "All in all, this album succeeds at being quite good.
 It shows obvious influences from the Clash and the Ramones, and is a good debut for a young band that would later change the course of Punk Rock forever by opening the floodgates for New School bands."